akankshaVish025/IPFS/README.md

 ## Accessing Content

-1. Click on the 'Metadata Url' button from the frontend to view the metadata content.
+1. Click on the 'Metadata Url' button from the frontend to view the metadata content uploaded on the IPFS.
-2. Click on the 'Image Url' button from the frontend to view image file uploaded on IPFS.
+2. Click on the 'Image Url' button from the frontend to view image file uploaded on the IPFS.

 ## Contributing